Five-Card PLO: More Cards, More Complexity

 So, what exactly changes in PLO5 — and how should you adjust your strategy?

-At first glance, the only difference between the PLO5 and PLO4 is the number of hole cards dealt.
-That's mostly true; however, this one card changes the game flow more than you might suspect.
+At first glance, the only difference between PLO5 and PLO is the number of hole cards.
+That's mostly true — but this one extra card changes the flow of the game more than you might expect.

 Let’s start with the number of preflop combinations — the additional card increases it dramatically.

-Don’t be fooled, though — on average, a playable PLO5 hand should be a stronger version of a PLO4 hand.
+Don't be fooled by this.
+On average, a playable PLO5 hand needs to be a stronger version of a playable PLO4 hand — not a looser one.

 For example, in mid-stakes Pot Limit Omaha at 100 BB, you can profitably open UTG with nearly 64% of your KK combinations.
 In PLO5, under the same conditions, that number drops to around 30%.

-79K is still a lot of combos of KK
+23.8K is still a lot of KK combos

 There are many more nuances like this — such as a stricter approach to double-suited hands in some spots, a more flexible approach to cold calling in some scenarios, or less aggressive play with certain AA combinations.
 These adjustments, among others, form the foundation of a solid PLO5 strategy.